+Demand-Side Management is a tool, used especially by electric utilities, to reduce peak loads, which will also postpone the large investment of new facilities to meet that peak load.
 Demand-Side Management for natural gas utilities is based on the increased efficiency of new natural gas appliances which reduces demand on the gas system.
+Natural gas systems have peak loads, but they are more manageable with smaller investments in infrastructure.

-The Chester County Natural Gas Authority employs the following Demand-Side Programs:
+The Chester County Natural Gas Authority version of Demand-Side Programs includes:

-1. Appliance Program: Allow customer to purchase natural gas appliances from Chester County Natural Gas Authority (new appliances are much more efficient than older appliances).
-This results in savings for the customer and acts as Demand-Side Management for Chester County Natural Gas because of the reduction in gas consumption.

-2. Natural gas tankless water heater: Provide credit for and sell natural gas tankless water heater to customers, which is more efficient than natural gas tank water heaters.
-Savings = \$50.00 per year.
-This results in savings for the customer and acts as Demand-Side Management for Chester County Natural Gas because of the reduction in gas consumption.
+- Appliance Program: Allow customer to purchase discounted natural gas appliances from Chester County Natural Gas Authority.
+(New Appliances are much more efficient than older appliances.).
+This is both savings for the customer and Demand-Side management for Chester County Natural Gas because of the reduction in gas consumption. - Natural Gas Tankless Water heater: Sell Natural Gas Tankless Water heater to customers, which is more efficient that gas tank water heaters, with \$300 rebate.
+Savings = \$50.00 per year versus natural gas tank water heater.
+This is both savings for the customer and Demand-Side Management for Chester County Natural Gas because of the reduction in gas consumption.

-Clinton-Newberry Natural Gas Authority
+Clinton-Newberry Natural Gas Authority:

 Clinton-Newberry Natural Gas Authority (CNNGA) is promoting energy efficient natural gas tankless water heaters to all of the customers served by CNNGA by issuing a rebate of \$100 to replace a regular tanked natural gas water heater or any electric water heater.
-In 2012 CNNGA replaced 114 tanked natural gas water heaters and electric water heaters with natural gas tankless water heaters.
+In 2011 CNNGA replaced 170 tanked natural gas water heaters and electric water heaters.
 The energy consumed by the energy efficient natural gas tankless water heater is about half the energy consumed by a standard tank natural gas water heater.

-Fort Hill Natural Gas Authority
+Fort Hill Natural Gas Authority:

-Our demand-side management activities for 2012 included interruptible sales contracts for our larger customer accounts and rebates for customers switching to certain new natural gas appliances.
+Our demand-side management activities for 2011 included the following:

+- Preferred rates for interruptible natural gas customers - Rebates for customers switching to certain new natural gas appliances

-Greer Commission of Public Works
+Greer Commission of Public Works:

-Greer CPW's DSM programs did not specifically target natural gas usage, some of their programs-particularly energy audits and public information activities-had the effect of encouraging natural gas efficiency, conservation, and/or reduction of peak natural gas demand.
+[Note: Greer Commission of Public Works (CPW) submitted a description of DSM programs implemented in 2011.
+This description is included in the "Electric Utilities" section of this report.
+While Greer CPW's DSM programs did not specifically target natural gas usage, some of their programs-particularly energy audits and public information activities-had the effect of encouraging natural gas efficiency, conservation, and/or reduction of peak natural gas demand.]